SUSMILK - Re-design of the dairy industry for sustainable milk processing (2013-2016)

 The whole project includes the development of technical components, their installation and testing at partner dairies of all sizes as well as a process simulation of a “green dairy” and the life cycle assessment (LCA) of these developments.

 ESU-services is responsible for the LCA of the new technologies developed in the SUSMILK project.
-In the first step an LCA of a generic dairy is prepared.
-In the second step different improvement potentials are assessed by developing scenarios for a Green dairy.
+In the first step an LCA of a generic dairy was prepared.
+In the second step different improvement options are assessed.
 This work perfectly combines two of our main fields of expertise: food production and energy technologies.